nprestel/nprestel.github.io/_posts/2020-2-6-Problem-With-PE.md

 ---
 layout: post
-title: The problem with private equity acquisitions (aka corporate strip-mining)
+title: The problem with private equity acquisitions
 ---

 Here's the playbook private equity (PE) firms use when they pursue an acquisition..